lz-public/wagr-challenge/README.md

 2. A unfulfilled bet blocks the user's balance.
 There's no way (in the current version) to recover that balance.

 ## Technical notes
-The way the database transactions are executed expects to handle technical failures only, not concurreny.
-A better (production) approach would be to create bets in a stored procedure, where the balance is decreased, a free betId is found  and the insert/update action is donein an atomic transaction.
+Bets are created with a stored procedure that encloses a transaction to make sure that the balance is decreased, a free betId is found, and the insert/update action is executed in an atomic transaction.
-> The current code needs a fix.
-The SQL command that gets the betId should run inside the transaction.

 ## Endpoints